PROJECT-TRAIN/LSE-Health-UVigo/README.md

 - Training machine learning models for sign language translation, sign spotting and Isolated sign language recognition
 - Studying health-related sign language communication
 - Analyzing linguistic patterns and structures within sign language

+## Distribution

+We provide two options for distribution:

+### 1. Direct download of:

+- **Excel file**: Includes the links to download the videos from youtube, meta information and all the annotations (segments, glosses and fingerspelled words)
+- **Compressed file with the 273 annotation files using the ELAN program**: These files contein 3 Tiers explained below

+### 2. Direct download of:

 ## License